HL7/fhir-ips/input/pagecontent/index.md

 ### Purpose

 The goal of this Implementation Guide is to specify how to represent in HL7 FHIR the International Patient Summary (IPS).
 An alternative representation as templated HL7 CDA R2 is also provided ( see the [hl7.org site](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=483) or the [ART DECOR](https://art-decor.org/art-decor/decor-project--hl7ips-) repository).
 The initial focus of the International Patient Summary (IPS) was the unplanned care across national borders.
-This specification can be used and be useful also in local applications and be supportive of planned care.
+This specification can also be useful in local applications and supportive of planned care.

 ### Project Background